-The gaming landscape has changed, with a new genre stomping its way through the crowd to become a phenomenon.
-First came PlayerUnknown’s Battlegrounds, a mod that developed into the most popular game on Steam.
-Based loosely on Kinji Fukasaku’s 2000 movie Battle Royale, and sees you take part in a 100-player online deathmatch on a giant island.
+The gaming landscape has changed.
+A new genre has stomped its way through the crowd to become a modern-day phenomenon.
+First came PlayerUnknown’s Battlegrounds, a title that quickly developed into the most popular game on Steam.
+Based loosely on Kinji Fukasaku’s 2000 movie Battle Royale, the game sees you take part in a 100-player online deathmatch on a giant island.

-The second was Epic’s clever pivot with competing title Fortnite, a game entirely overshadowed by other shooters when it first launched.
+The second was Epic’s adaptation of its own game, Fortnite, which was initially overshadowed by other shooters when it first launched.
 Epic saved the game from fading into obscurity by adapting PUBG’s Battle Royale-style gameplay into a free-to-play game.
-They called it Fortnite Battle Royale.
+It became Fortnite Battle Royale.

 Buy PUBG from Amazon UK